-Music Accomplishments are offered for children from Year 1 onwards, however, some studies can only be commenced in Junior or Secondary School, due to the level of physical maturation and fine motor skill development involved.
+Music accomplishments are offered for children from Year 1 onwards, however, some studies can only be commenced in Junior or Secondary School, due to the level of physical maturation and fine motor skill development.
 Enrolment of students in ELC and Kindergarten is not accepted.

 Lessons are scheduled throughout the day in consultation with the class teacher in the Junior School.
 Lessons are held in the instrumental studios on the lower ground floor in the Senior School both before and after school and throughout the school day.
 Junior School students will only be able to schedule lessons before school and from 12pm onwards.

-Students in Years 1 and 2 are escorted to and from their lessons by their instrumental teacher.
-From Year 3 onwards, students need to be able to attend their lesson without being collected from their classroom.
+Students in Years 1 and 2 are escorted to and from their lessons by the instrumental teacher.
+From Year 3 onwards students need to be able to attend their lesson without being collected from their classroom.

-We are proud of the Accomplishment music program offered at Kincoppal – Rose Bay.
-All of our teachers are experienced in teaching and performance and relish the opportunity to share their passion for music with our students
+We are proud of the accomplishment music program offered at Kincoppal-rose Bay.
+All our teachers are experienced teachers and performers who relish the opportunity to share their passion for music with our students.

 GENERAL INSTRUMENTAL STUDY OVERVIEW